 As we’ll argue in Chapters 7 and 11, our species collective intelligence is growing at very fast exponential rates every year now, in both human society and in our new thinking machines.
 Groups of us are slowly coming to realize that we can build tremendously better futures, if we treat the future as seriously as we treat the past and the present.
 But how strong our foresight culture becomes, for individuals, teams, organizations, and societies is, like most things in the future, entirely up to us.

 Helping our clients to uncover, create and envision better futures—to “level up” in the game of life—is what futurists and foresighters do.
 You will meet many of them in this Guide.

-We begin our journey with a brief introduction to the emerging and uniquely promising field of professional foresight.
+Let’s begin our journey with a brief introduction to the emerging and uniquely promising field of professional foresight.
 We need to start with a few definitions, and introduce a few key foresight types and categories.
-We’ll end this section with a brief and exciting vision of what our world may be like once it develops a stronger and broader foresight culture.
+We will end this chapter with a brief and exciting vision of what our world may be like once it develops a stronger and broader foresight culture.

 Welcome to the adventure.